 Historical Trend

-Overnight Reverse Repurchase Agreements: Treasury Securities Sold by the Federal Reserve in the Temporary Open Market Operations fell 13.29% day-over-day.
-Over the past year, overnight reverse repurchase agreements: treasury securities sold by the federal reserve in the temporary open market operations fell 99.87% from April 2025.
+Overnight Reverse Repurchase Agreements: Treasury Securities Sold by the Federal Reserve in the Temporary Open Market Operations rose 92.17% day-over-day.
+Over the past year, overnight reverse repurchase agreements: treasury securities sold by the federal reserve in the temporary open market operations fell 98.56% from May 2025.
 In the series' tracked history, the highest recorded value was 2553.72 (December 2022), and the lowest was 0.00 (November 2019).

 Methodology & Source